AudioBible/KJV/README.md

         1. A polluter; a defiler; as a  profaner  of the temple.

 As we can see the word shit is not a bad word, but that's what we've been led to believe over the years.
 However speaking wrongfully of God and his word is another story.
+Satan changes meanings so he can give people room for sin, as it was with the apple!

 [![ODD-TV-Living-In-Hell-Playlist](images/ODD-TV-Living-In-Hell-Playlist.png)](https://www.youtube.com/watch?v=TlTR7QQZQ8I&list=PL7X63Sm3kODPV43FyewOSadSnZwZGZQHU&index=1)